Macrometacorp/docs/docs/cep/getting-started-stream-workers.md

 ```

 1. Click **Run Query** to add the five weight records to the collection.
-1. Return to the stream tab or window and view the results.

-    The stream worker pulls the weight information and sends it to the stream.
-In the stream console, you will see results similar to the following:
+1. Return to the stream tab or window.
+The results will be similar to the following:

 ```sql
 [2021-08-27T14:12:15.795Z] {"weight":1}